bbcarchdev/liblod-php/README.md

 liblod-php is licensed under the terms of the Apache License, Version 2.0 (see LICENCE-APACHE.txt).

-The liblod-php code base distributes the following software:
+The liblod-php code base distributes the following software (used during development):

+* [Composer](http://getcomposer.org/): distributed under the [MIT licence](https://opensource.org/licenses/MIT).
+See `tools/LICENCE-COMPOSER-MIT.txt` for the full licence.
 * [PHPUnit](http://phpunit.de/): distributed under the [3-clause BSD licence](https://opensource.org/licenses/BSD-3-Clause).
 See `tools/LICENCE-PHPUNIT-BSD3.txt` for the full licence.
-* [Composer](http://getcomposer.org/): distributed under the [MIT licence](https://opensource.org/licenses/MIT).
-See `tools/LICENCE-COMPOSER-MIT.txt` for the full licence.
+* [phpDocumentor](https://www.phpdoc.org/): distributed under the [MIT licence](https://github.com/phpDocumentor/phpDocumentor2/blob/develop/LICENSE).
+See `tools/LICENCE-PHPDOCUMENTOR-MIT.txt` for the full licence.

+(NB these libraries are distributed with the source because they cause version clashes with dependencies used by the runtime library or are inconvenient to install.)

-liblod-php depends on these libraries (which are licensed as stated):
+liblod-php depends on these libraries at runtime (which are licensed as stated):

 * [pietercolpaert/hardf](https://github.com/pietercolpaert/hardf) - [MIT licence](https://github.com/pietercolpaert/hardf/blob/master/LICENSE)
 * [easyrdf/easyrdf](http://easyrdf.org/) - [BSD 3-clause licence](https://github.com/njh/easyrdf/blob/master/LICENSE.md)
 * [guzzlehttp/psr7](http://guzzlephp.org/) - [MIT licence](https://github.com/guzzle/guzzle/blob/master/LICENSE)
 * [guzzlehttp/guzzle](http://guzzlephp.org/) - [MIT licence](https://github.com/guzzle/guzzle/blob/master/LICENSE)

+liblod-php depends on these libraries for development (which are licensed as stated):

 * [phpmd/phpmd](https://phpmd.org/) - [BSD 3-clause licence](https://github.com/phpmd/phpmd/blob/master/LICENSE)

-Note that these libraries are not distributed with liblod-php.
+Note that neither the runtime nor development libraries are distributed with liblod-php.